OutSystems/docs-support/src/enterprise/maintenance/does-safe-harbor-ecj-apply.md

 ---
-summary: ​Safe Harbor framework only applies to international data transfers between the European Union and the US.
+summary: Learn how OutSystems 11 (O11) and AWS handle data storage and transfers in compliance with international data protection laws.
 locale: en-us
 guid: 6cfcd36b-554f-40f5-ae3f-b5030dc4312a
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma: https://www.figma.com/file/cPLNnZfDOZ1NX3avcjmq3g/Enterprise%20Customers?node-id=3237:4442
 ---

 # Does the Safe Harbor ECJ ruling apply to my OutSystems service

 Both OutSystems and AWS respect your choice of AWS Region and **will not move any of your content outside of the AWS Region you chose**.